 My family always thought of me as that scared little kid who did anything she was told to do, and seeing me be brave enough to face my demons made them feel cowardly for not facing theirs.
 Also, me staying away could have proved to them that my father was not such a great guy, and they did not want to face that fact or the fact no one tried to protect me from the abuse I received at home.

 My mother continued to send my husband and I birthday, anniversary and Christmas cards.
 My husband opened some.
 I ignored them all, tossing them in an envelope with the other documentation.
 Eventually seeing her cards did not even bother me anymore, beyond making me slightly sad that things were as they were between us.
-I wish they had been better, but they could not be unless she changed.
+I wish our relationship had been better, but it could not be unless she changed.
 From what my husband has told me was her cards, she was still the same person she was the last time we spoke.

 Friday April 19, 2019 at 10p.m., the police knocked on my door.
 Little did I realize at that moment that my life as I knew it was over, and a new life was beginning.
 My mother was found in her home, deceased, with sweet her cat, Molly, at her feet.
 Apparently her cousin from out of state called on her birthday on the 16th, and said my mother complained of her chest hurting.
 This cousin called back the following two days but got no answer.
 That is when she called the police and asked them to do a welfare check.
 It seems my mother’s heart gave out early on the morning after her 80th birthday.
 I was shocked to learn that she had a will that named me as her personal representative and left me an inheritance.
 I expected nothing of the sort since she and my father made it clear those things would not happen.
 The following year was quite the learning experience in many ways, which is why I expanded on my book “When A Narcissistic Parent Dies.”
 I never expected to feel so much grief when she died!
 When my father died, I did not grieve much, I think because I grieved him while he was alive.
 I did not do the same with my mother, so her death was unexpectedly devastating.